github/docs/content/actions/reference/workflow-commands-for-github-actions.md

 Creates or updates an environment variable for any steps running next in a job.
 The step that creates or updates the environment variable does not have access to the new value, but all subsequent steps in a job will have access.
 Environment variables are case-sensitive and you can include punctuation.

+{% note %}

+**Note:** Environment variables must be explicitly referenced using the [`env` context](/actions/reference/context-and-expression-syntax-for-github-actions#env-context) in expression syntax or through use of the `$GITHUB_ENV` file directly; environment variables are not implicitly available in shell commands.

+{% endnote %}

 ### Example

 {% raw %}